CSC207-UofT/course-project-alifafa/Phase 1/progress_report.md

 **Houyi Chen**: I created a Group entity and PtoG chat entity and every controller, managers, and UIs that belong to those two entities.
 In Phase 1, I have created two new functions that associate with ‘Group’, which are ‘Create Group’ and ‘JoinGroup’.
 In conclusion, the user can now use the command ‘create a group’ to create a new group with an unique ID; use ‘join group’ to join an existing group; use ‘group chat’ to send a message to a group.
 For future development, I plan to store all group chat history to a local file and also make it work with GUI.

 **Lucas Lei**: I modified a few entity classes that were unfinished in Phase 0.
 Created Input/Output Boundaries, controllers, presenters for post and sharing centre related features.
 I have also created and finished the usecase (PostManager) for entities ParagraphPost, PicturePost, Notification, and SharingCentre.
+For the next phase, I'm planning to work on configuring our code with Android and developing our android app together with my team.

 ## What has worked well so far: